 “Eclectic” is a popular adjective in interior design parlance, meaning a decor that comprises heterogeneous elements — a mixture of textures, time periods, styles, trends, and colours.
 There is a fine line, however, between a beautifully eclectic room and a room that is merely haphazard and chaotic, with no unifying themes or motifs.
 Consider the scale of each piece within the space, as getting the proportions right is essential to how furnishings relate to one another, particularly when creating an eclectic scheme.
 Oversized designs are generally better than undersized, some of the most impressive schemes combine contemporary seating with vintage chandeliers and classical mirrors.

 Photo Credit: Darryl Carter

 Stunning spaces with high ceilings, fabulous windows, and original features provide the perfect backdrop to any design, and it is possible to introduce a little of this to a less architecturally interesting space.
 Eclectic interiors tend to be based on either traditional or industrial root, so adding raw elements such as exposed brickwork, weathered textural wall finishes, and classically styled fireplaces will help to set the scene.
-To add this element to a more modern space, Amberth adds a red brick addition to create this appearance.
+To add this element to a more modern space, Amberth combined a red brick feature with contemporary design.

 Image Credit: David Giles